somya-code30/brand-sentiment-analyser/README.md

-# Reddit Sentiment & Trend Analyzer
+# Brand Sentiment & Trend Analyzer

 A real-time dashboard that fetches Reddit posts for a given keyword, analyzes sentiment, detects crisis events, and extracts trending keywords.